ELeeAstro/Exo-FMS_column_semigrey/README.md

 adj_scheme: \
 'Ray_dry' - Ray Pierrehumbert's dry convective adjustment scheme

---- The option 'None' for each of these scheme will it off (e.g. To run without conv adjustment set adj_scheme = 'None') ---
+--- The option 'None' for each of these scheme will turn it off (e.g. To run without conv adjustment set adj_scheme = 'None') ---

 nlay, a_sh , b_sh - the number of layers, and filenames that contain the a and b constants for the hybrid sigma grid